 - Mount will need tweaking for the Best kayak usage

 - No cover comprised

-There really is some great fish finding gear now that is available .
+There is some great fish-finding gear now that is available.
 We liked the portability of lots of the components we looked in here.
-Some of them, the Raymarine and Helix 7, had displays which were incredible in terms of resolution, color, and brightness.
+Some of them, the Raymarine and Helix 7, had displays that were incredible in terms of resolution, color, and brightness.